 Due to limited resources only select areas will be cut and collected (see Figure 2).
-All other grassland areas will cut only with the arising left in situ.
+All other grassland areas will be cut only with the arising left in situ.
 Monitoring will be undertaken to compare the results for neighbouring areas with these differing management approaches.

-An annual cut should be taken from mid July to September.
+In areas where there are no ground nesting birds, an annual cut can be taken from mid-July to September.
 A second later cut between October and December can be undertaken, if resources allow, and this may help to remove the last season's thatch as the winter becomes milder and the growing season lengthens (Plantlife, 2019).